shor-ty/CRECKFlameletModel/README.md

 > git checkout flameletModel-2.2.x
 * for version 2.3.x use the following command
 > git checkout flameletModel-2.3.x
+* for version 4.x use the following command
+> git checkout flameletModel-4.x
 * After that pull it
 > git pull
 * Now you have your libraries available and you can start compiling